 The Rt.Hon.
 Lord Howe of Aberavon CH QC

-Lord Howe was awarded an Honorary Fellowship from SOAS in 2003 in recognition of his distinguished public service, which had most recently included ten years (1991-2001) as Visitor of the School itself.
+Lord Howe was awarded an Honorary Fellowship from SOAS in 2003 in recognition of his distinguished public service, which included ten years as Visitor of the School itself from 1991-2001.

 Prior to that he had served as a Cabinet Minister for all but the last three weeks of Margaret Thatcher's Government: as Chancellor of the Exchequer (1979-83), as Foreign and Commonwealth Secretary (1983-89), and finally as Deputy Prime Minister (1989-90).
 He entered the House of Lords in July 1992.

 Born in Port Talbot, South Wales in 1926, Lord Howe was educated at Winchester and Trinity Hall, Cambridge.
 Called to the Bar in 1952 and appointed Queen's Counsel in 1965, he served in Edward Heath's Government as Solicitor General (1970-72) and Minister for Trade & Consumer Affairs (1972-74).
 He was responsible for the preparation and passage through Parliament of the principal legislation providing for Britain's membership of the EC and for the 1986 enlargement and 1992 Single Market Programme.